 Material Cost Variance

 It is the aggregate of material price and usage variance.
-The main reasons of MCV are, cost of actual rate per unit is different than standard rate per unit or actual quantity used for actual production is different than standard units for actual production.
+The main reasons for MCV are that the cost of the actual rate per unit is different than the standard rate per unit, or the actual quantity used for actual production is different from standard units for actual production.